babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

   Light Client, BTC Staking, BTC Finality) deployed on the chain.
 - **Block Information Bridge** — Sends block hash and app hash to contracts during BeginBlock/EndBlock for time-sensitive operations.
-- **Reward Distribution** — Mints and distributes staking rewards when requested by the finality contract.
+- **Fee Collector** — Intercepts a portion of transaction fees collected by the network and sends them to the finality contract for distribution.

 For design and functionality details, see the
 [module documentation](https://github.com/babylonlabs-io/babylon-sdk/tree/main/x/babylon#readme).